Sam Nunn: Personal life

 Nunn is married to the former Colleen O'Brien.
 Nunn met his future wife at the U.S. Embassy in Paris while she was working for the Central Intelligence Agency.
 They have two children, Mary Michelle Nunn and Samuel Brian Nunn.
-Michelle Nunn is CEO of Points of Light and CEO of CARE, she ran unsuccessfully for the Senate in 2014.
+Michelle Nunn is the CEO of Points of Light and the CEO of CARE, and she ran unsuccessfully for the Senate in 2014.

 According to the Lee Iacocca book, Talking Straight (1988), Chrysler Corporation came under scrutiny for selling new vehicles which were driven by company executives before the odometers were connected.
 Iacocca, Chrysler's CEO, was not concerned about the scandal at first but, within days of a meeting with Nunn in 1987 in which Nunn spoke of his own recently purchased Chrysler Fifth Avenue, Iacocca launched a detailed investigation into the claims, and extended warranties – and public apologies – to numerous current Chrysler owners.

 In 1989, it was reported that Nunn had had a drunk driving crash in 1964.
 This report emerged during the United States Secretary of Defense confirmation hearings of ex-Senator John Tower.
 Nunn was opposing Tower due to Tower's alleged drinking problems.

 Senator Nunn's membership in Augusta National Golf Club became the focus of a campaign by women seeking membership in the exclusive all-male club in 2002.
-The club had admitted its first African American member in 1990 but was still closed to women.
+The club had admitted its first African-American member in 1990 but was still closed to women.
 The Club chose to air the masters' without commercials rather than succumb to the pressure to open admissions to women.